 4. Vitamin D

-In 2015, a study on gut health found that low levels of vitamin D were linked to a reduced risk of colon cancer4.
-Additionally, vitamin D can also help the body absorb calcium as well as support muscle, nerve and immune system function.
+Vitamin D affects immune health and inflammation, and seems to have an impact on gut health.
+In 2015, a study on gut health found that low levels of vitamin D were linked to an increased risk of colon cancer4.
+Vitamin D deficiency has also been linked with gut dysbiosis and gut inflammation.5

 2. Gut Microbiota and Iron: The Crucial Actors in Health and Disease, 2018 Dec; 11(4): 98